Reading Lolita in Tehran

-Reading Lolita in Tehran: A Memoir in Books is a book by Iranian author and professor Azar Nafisi.
-Published in 2003, it was on the New York Times bestseller list for over one hundred weeks and has been translated into 32 languages.
+Reading Lolita in Tehran: A Memoir in Books is a non-fiction book by Iranian author and academic Azar Nafisi, published in 2003.
+It is based on her own experiences while teaching English literature at the University of Tehran during the Iranian Revolution.

 Plot

 The book is a memoir of Nafisi's experiences about returning to Iran during the revolution (1978–1981) and living under the Islamic Republic of Iran government until her departure in 1997.
 It narrates her teaching at the University of Tehran after 1979, her refusal to submit to the rule to wear the veil and her subsequent expulsion from the University, life during the Iran–Iraq War, her return to teaching at the University of Allameh Tabatabei (1981), her resignation (1987), the formation of her book club (1995–97), and her decision to emigrate.
 Events are interlaced with the stories of book club members consisting of seven of her female students who met weekly at Nafisi's house to discuss works of Western literature, including the controversial Lolita, and the texts are interpreted through the books they read.